 • woman's age;

-• the level of estrogen saturation;
+• level of estrogen saturation;

-Do you need a rebound effect?
+Do you really need a rebound effect?

 Before experiencing the rebound effect, a woman should familiarize herself with the main contraindications that exist for treatment with this method: